 Funding of the remaining 16” water pipe to the well site is also being pursued.

 Carbon Based Pilot Study for Removal of PFOA/PFOS

 The City of Summerville is working with a pilot study using carbon as a removal method of PFOA/PFOS at the Raccoon Creek Water Treatment Plant.
-This system is referrerd to as granulated activated carbon (GAC).
+This system is referred to as granulated activated carbon (GAC).
 Test results have been promising.
-More information will be provided with available.
-The engineers have provided an updated start date for installation of the week of September 21st and the goal is to complete the installation within 3-5 days of starting installation.
-Once the filters are installed, samples will be collected and tested for the presence of PFOA/PFOS.
+As of October 5th, installation has begun on the new GAC filters for Racoon Creek.
+The goal is to complete the installation within 3-5 days of starting installation.
+Once the filters are installed, samples will be collected and tested by a state certified lab.